Alger Hiss: Early life and education

-Alger Hiss was two years old at the time of his father's death, and his brother Donald was two months old.
-As was customary in those days, they were not told of the circumstances of Charles Hiss's death.
+Alger Hiss was two years old when his father died.
+As was customary in those days, he was not told of the circumstances of Charles Hiss's death.
 When Alger learned of it inadvertently years later from neighbors, he angrily confronted his older brother Bosley, who then told him the truth.
-Shocked, Hiss resolved to devote the rest of his life to restoring the family's "good name".
+Shocked, Hiss resolved to devote the rest of his life to restoring the family's "good name."

 Although shadowed by melancholy, Hiss's early childhood, spent in rough-and-tumble games with his siblings and cousins who lived close by, was not unhappy.
 Their Baltimore neighborhood was described by columnist Murray Kempton as one of "shabby gentility."
-Hiss, however, portrayed the economic circumstances of his childhood as "modest", but "not particularly shabby".
-(Two further tragedies occurred when Hiss was in his twenties: his elder brother Bosley died of Bright's disease and his sister Mary Ann committed suicide.)
+Hiss portrayed the economic circumstances of his childhood as "modest," but "not particularly shabby."
+Two further tragedies occurred when Hiss was in his twenties: his elder brother Bosley died of Bright's disease and his sister Mary Ann committed suicide.

 Hiss learned to compartmentalize and to seek out paternal surrogates.
 At school, he was popular and high performing.
-He attended high school at Baltimore City College and college at Johns Hopkins University, where he was voted "most popular student" by his classmates and graduated Phi Beta Kappa.
-In 1929, he received his law degree from Harvard Law School, where he was a protégé of Felix Frankfurter, the future U.S. Supreme Court justice.
+He attended high school at Baltimore City College and college at Johns Hopkins University, where he was voted "most popular student" by his classmates, and graduated Phi Beta Kappa.
+In 1929, he received his law degree from Harvard Law School, where he was a protégé of Felix Frankfurter, the future US Supreme Court justice.
 During his time at Harvard, the famous murder trial of anarchists Nicola Sacco and Bartolomeo Vanzetti took place, ending in their conviction and execution.
 Like Frankfurter, who wrote a book about the case, and like many prominent liberals of the day, Hiss maintained that Sacco and Vanzetti were convicted unjustly.

-Hiss served for a year as clerk to Supreme Court Justice Oliver Wendell Holmes, Jr., before joining Choate, Hall & Stewart, a Boston law firm, and later the New York law firm then known as Cotton, Franklin, Wright & Gordon.
+Hiss served for a year as clerk to Supreme Court Justice Oliver Wendell Holmes Jr., before joining Choate, Hall & Stewart, a Boston law firm, and later the New York City law firm then known as Cotton, Franklin, Wright & Gordon.